Our Leadership and Staff

 Rev. Roger Scott Powers, co-moderator of the PPF National Committee, is pastor of Light Street Presbyterian Church in Baltimore, Maryland.
 He has also served as an associate pastor at The First & Franklin Street Presbyterian Church in Baltimore and at Montclair Presbyterian Church in Oakland, California.

 Roger holds a B.S. in Mechanical Engineering from Cornell University, an M.A. in International Politics from the University of Denver, and an M.Div. from Andover Newton Theological School.
-He is married to Susan Quass, his partner for 22 years, who is administrator of the Wellspring Conference Center in Germantown, Maryland.
+He is married to Susan Quass, his partner for 28 years, who is interim pastor of Brown Memorial Woodbrook Presbyterian Church in Baltimore, Maryland.

 Rev. Libby Shannon, co-moderator of the Presbyterian Peace Fellowship, serves as Associate Chaplain at Eckerd College.
 Eckerd is a liberal arts college affiliated by covenant relationship with the Presbyterian Church (USA) on the banks of Tampa Bay in St Petersburg, Florida.
 She has also served in the capacity of an interim associate pastor at Vanderbilt Presbyterian Church, Naples, Florida, and as a resident volunteer the Stony Point Center and member of the Community of Living Traditions.